 If you’re looking for a super-simple Halloween activity to do with your kids, try this slime fun activity and make bubbling eye of toad witches brew!

-How to Use Slime Fun to Make the Eye of Toad Bubbling Witches Brew
+How to Make the Eye of Toad Bubbling Slime Witches Brew

 If you can’t tell yet, we love slime at our house.
 Slime fun is definitely one of our favorite types of fun!